Workplace Mental Health & Lyra EAP Telehealth

 - Do we have an EAP?
 How do I access it?

-- Do we offer any additional mental health benefits or platforms?
+- Do we offer any additional mental health benefits or platforms for employees and clients?

 - How many therapy sessions are covered?